Pro/ENGINEER and Creo Parametric model accuracy manage arithmetic accuracy of geometric calculations. Can be defined as absolute or relative accuracy.

 How to calculate the shortest edge and diagonal size?

 To calculate the shortest edge, click in the ProE: Analysis > Model > Short Edge or in the Creo: Analysis > Short Edge.

 The result will be recorded in the Results section in the table of dialogue.

 To calculate the diagonal size, click in the ProE: Info> Model Size or in the Creo: Tools> Model Size.

 The value is written to the communication window.

 Absolute accuracy for the component you can define with the configuration option enable_absolute_accuracy to yes.
-Determination of absolute accuracy for components determine what minimum distance the system Pro/ENGINEER and Creo Parametric is able to recognize.
+The determination of absolute accuracy for components determines what minimum distance the system Pro/ENGINEER and Creo Parametric is able to recognize.